cs3157-borowski/recitations/recitation_3/structs-unions.md

 Unions in C are similar to structs, but they differ in the way they allocate memory.
 A union defines a data structure that can store values of different data types at the same memory location.
 This allows the same memory location to be interpreted as different types.
-The size of a union is equal to the size of the largest member of the union.
+The size of a union is at least the size of the largest member of the union.
 Here's an example:

 ```c